-Insulin Treatment Slows Progression Of Dementia
+Insulin Slows Progression Of Neurodegenerative Disease

-The nasal spray treatment is not a new discovery.
+A nasal spray treatment is not a new discovery.
 It was not even meant to treat people suffering from Alzheimer’s disease but has been in use as an insulin nasal spray.
 But some ingenious researchers working at the Wake Forest Baptist Medical Center in Winston-Salem, NC, after some test have claimed that it seems to be very effective in treating people suffering from Alzheimer’s disease.

-About 60 people suffering from either mild cognitive impairment (MCI), or who were in the early or moderate stages of Alzheimer’s were chose for the study.
+About 60 people suffering from either mild cognitive impairment (MCI), or who were in the early or moderate stages of Alzheimer’s disease were chose for the study.
 Some were given 40 IU’s of the insulin determir, some 20 IU’s of insulin, and some were given a placebo.
 After receiving doses daily for 21 days, those who received the 40 IU’s of the insulin nasal spray showed “major improvement” in their ability to retain and remember new information.

 Dr. Aggarwal, who is the Cognitive Neurologist at the Rush University Medical Center while talking about the findings says that when someone is impacted by Alzheimer’s disease, it is the result of certain parts of the brain not utilizing sugar properly.
 He says that this is the reason that the insulin spray may be of substantial help in treating Alzheimer’s too.
 He says that it is more effective as it is administered directly to the brain.

 There are proven strategies to help avert neurodegenerative disease, including smart nutrition, exercise and prion aversion.
 There is not a cure for prion disease, but smart nutrition can ease the symptoms.
 Smart nutrition also can help you and your family avert neurodegenerative disease.
 Preview and order the eBook now to defend yourself and your family.